Pratik-Chaudhari-ggc/GT-Hacklytics/README.md

 # Predicting American Football Outcomes

-- Our project leverages historic data from numerous sources (linked below) in order to feed a predictive model that will determine the outcome of a football game based on the play made in the game.
+- Our project leverages historic data from numerous sources (linked below) in order to feed a predictive model that will determine the outcome of a football game based on plays made in the game.

 ## Our approach
 In order to create a model that would predict the outcome of a football game properly and accurately, we engaged in the following activities: